 Our yearly Legacy of Heroes event seeks to highlight and give thanks to individuals and groups who use their God-given gifts to make a difference in our community.
-Watch for our 2021 event - where we give thanks for local educators!
+Our 2021 event gave thanks for local educators!

 We are actively reaching out the 2SLGBTQ+ community through programming and efforts towards building a partnership with Trans Wellness Ontario.